Billy Wilder: 1950s

-In 1959, Wilder reunited with Monroe in the United Artists released Prohibition-era farce film Some Like It Hot.
+In 1959, Wilder reunited with Monroe in the United Artists-released Prohibition-era farce Some Like It Hot.
 It was released, however, without a Production Code seal of approval, which was withheld due to the film's unabashed sexual comedy, including a central cross-dressing theme.
 Jack Lemmon and Tony Curtis played musicians disguised as women to escape pursuit by a Chicago gang.
-Curtis's character courts a singer (Monroe), while Lemmon is wooed by Joe E. Brown – setting up the film's final joke in which Lemmon reveals that his character is a man and Brown blandly replies "Well, nobody's perfect".
-A box office success, the film was lightly regarded by film critics during its original release, although it did receive six Academy Award nominations, including for Best Director and Best Screenplay.
-But its critical reputation grew prodigiously; in 2000, the American Film Institute selected it as the best American comedy ever made.
-In 2012, the British Film Institute decennial Sight and Sound poll of the world's film critics rated it as the 43rd best movie ever made, and the second-highest-ranking comedy.
+Curtis's character courts a singer (Monroe), while Lemmon is wooed by Joe E. Brown.
+This sets up the last line: Lemmon reveals that he is a man and Brown replies "Well, nobody's perfect".